Red Cat Ramen: Main characters

 The sole human employee at Red Cat Ramen.
-Her main responsibilities are washing dishes and brushing the staff.
+Her main responsibilities are washing dishes and brushing the other staff members.
 During service, she wears a kuroko outfit to blend into the background.
 Tamako left her former career at an advertising design company due to the toxic work environment.
 She admits to being more of a dog person than a cat person, which helps her land the job at Red Cat.